Find the current Annual Health and Medical Record (AHMR) at www.scouting.org/health-and-safety/ahmr.

 Going to Camp?

-A pre-participation physical is needed for resident, tour, or trek camps or for a Scouting event of more than 72 hours, such as Wood Badge and NYLT.
+A pre-participation physical is needed for long-term camps or for a Scouting event of more than 72 hours, such as Wood Badge and NYLT.
 The exam needs to be completed by a certified and licensed physician (MD, DO), nurse practitioner, or physician assistant.
 If your camp has provided you with any supplemental risk information, or if your plans include attending one of the four national high-adventure bases, share the venue’s risk advisory with your medical provider when you are having your physical exam.

 Part C is your pre-participation physical certification.